 In May I was traveling a bit in Germany, including in Saxony.
 Why Saxony?
 First of all it is far away from everything I know, Saxony is in no way like Northern Germany, and second because I had seen some stunning pictures on Pinterest that were really convincing.
 Mainly I was going there because of the Bastei Bridge, but more about that later.
-On my trip across Germany, my boyfriend came with me, which was also very good, because without him I would certainly still not be at home and would most likely have gotten lost to Russia.
+On my trip across Germany, my boyfriend came with me, which was a good decision, because without him I would certainly still not be at home and would most likely have gotten lost to a country like Russia.

 On the first day, we drove from Bremen to the East, and I really mean the East.
 The Czech border was not even 5 kilometers away from our campsite in Sebnitz.
 The afternoon we also used directly for hiking.
-In the village where we were there is a panorama path, which is reasonably well signposted and so often we did not get lost.
+In the village where we were there is a panorama path, which is reasonably well signposted and we did not get lost so often.
 The view was pretty cool, not spectacular, but there was a lookout tower and a historical trail, which really enhanced the way.

 Our plan was to follow the blue trail, which seemed to me the most touristy and I thought I would see most of the interesting stuff there.
-We made it to the Bastei Bridge in any case, then we got lost completely.
+We made it to the Bastei Bridge in any case, then we got completely lost.

-The best way to see the Bastei Bridge is to pay entrance to the castle and stand on one of the platforms.
-I would recommend anyway to enter the castle, where I must say that it is only a ruin in which you could hardly recognize anything without signs.
-The entrance fee is 2 euros and you really should not save.
+The best way to see the Bastei Bridge is to pay entrance to the castle ruins and stand on one of the platforms.
+I would recommend anyway to enter the castle, but I must admit that it in this ruin you can hardly recognize anything without signs.
+The entrance fee is 2 Euros and you really should not save them.
 The castle was home to 300 people and was an important refuge during the Thirty Years' War.